 Board: Jones Ultra Mountain Twin

 Camber Option: Camrocker.
-Camber underfoot with rocker in the tips.
+Camber underfoot rocker in the tip and tail.